paceyconning/EvoWorld/docs/ROADMAP.md

 ## 🔄 How this roadmap is maintained
 - This file is automatically updated in sync with [CONTEXT.md](../CONTEXT.md) to reflect all major project changes, progress, and new priorities.
-- See [CONTEXT.md](../CONTEXT.md) for detailed project context and recent updates.